k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 3. Selecting one of the following highlighting option types:

-   - Only connected tables, All connected tables - predecessors and successors
+   - Only connected tables (i.e., both predecessors and successors)
    - Only predecessors
    - Only successors